-As a Visiting Assistant Professor, Michael teaches or has taught Civil Procedure, Contracts, Drug Law, and Amateur Sports Law.
+As a Visiting Assistant Professor, Michael has taught Civil Procedure, Contracts, Drug Law, and Amateur Sports Law.
 UNH Law students selected Michael as the winner of the school’s teaching award for the 2022-2023 academic year (in a tie), and he was one of approximately ten winners of a 2023 UNH Excellence in Teaching Award, a university-wide honor.
 Michael has frequently participated in sports and entertainment law symposia and panels at the school, including moderating the Fall 2016 symposium on O’Bannon v.
 NCAA featuring Mr. O’Bannon, moderating the Fall 2022 panel on LIV Golf Inc. v.
 PGA Tour, Inc., introducing the Spring 2024 symposium on Clarett v.
 NFL featuring Mr. Clarett and retired U.S. District Judge Shira Scheindlin, and presenting on “The Law of Taylor Swift.”
 He has also frequently presented to institutional review boards on FDA and HHS regulations governing human subjects research.
-His legal scholarship includes a forthcoming article in Penn State’s Dickinson Law Review that uses LIV Golf v.
-PGA Tour as a means of instantiating abstract procedural concepts, and two in-progress articles, one on parental releases in youth and high school sports, and the other on the surprising body of law governing mechanical claw machines.
+His legal scholarship includes an article recently published in Penn State’s Dickinson Law Review that uses the LIV Golf v.
+PGA Tour antitrust case as a means of instantiating abstract procedural concepts.
+His in-progress article The Law of the Claw, a mix of legal history, gaming law, and contract law, focuses on the surprising body of law governing mechanical claw machines.

 A songwriter member of the American Society of Composers, Authors, and Publishers (ASCAP) since 2000, he has written approximately 300 songs and numerous musicals, including a musical on fraudulent conveyances.
 At the height of the pandemic, he relished the dual roles of stay-at-home dad and stay-at-home songwriter, composing lyrics and music for a musical theater piece about the pandemic, and producing an "Original Broadband Cast” recording.